 - Part-time Oxford undergraduate awards and postgraduate degrees are longer programmes which require an amount of previous study or experience, and are subject to a competitive application process.

-- Several hundred Continuing Professional Development programmes are geared for professionals already working in a variety of fields.
+- Several hundred Continuing Professional Development programmes are geared for working professionals in many fields, including the health sciences, technology, business, environment and sustainability.

 Assessment and exams